arg-inescid/hydra/run/README.md

 {
-  "gateway": "[STRING] The default PC's gateway address with mask?", "maxMemory": "[INTEGER] Maximum memory available for all lambdas (in MBs)", "timeout": "[INTEGER] Time during which lambda can stay inactive?", "healthCheck": "[INTEGER] Lambda's health will be checked in this time-span, after the first health response, no more checks are made.", "memory": "[STRING] Maximum memory consumption per active lambda?",
+  "gateway": "[STRING] The default PC's gateway address with mask?", "maxMemory": "[INTEGER] Maximum memory available for all lambdas (in MBs)", "maxTaps": "[INTEGER] Maximum number of taps created for lambdas", "timeout": "[INTEGER] Time during which lambda can stay inactive?", "healthCheck": "[INTEGER] Lambda's health will be checked in this time-span, after the first health response, no more checks are made.", "memory": "[STRING] Maximum memory consumption per active lambda?",